napari/napari-animation/docs/index.md

 ## Overview

-**napari-animation** provides a framework for the creation of animations in napari, the plugin contains:
+**napari-animation** provides a framework for the creation of animations in napari.
+The plugin contains:

 - an easy to use GUI for creating animations interactively;
 - a Python package for the programmatic creation of animations.